Your step-by-step guide to applying for the Bachelor of Nursing

 - Academic records that meet the entry criteria

-- Referee reports that identify applicants as highly suitable (all three referee reports will be considered as they are expected to identify strengths in different areas)
+- Two referee reports that identify applicants as highly suitable (both referee reports will be considered as they are expected to identify strengths in different areas)

 - A cover letter and CV that reflects your secondary or tertiary academic results, alongside your connection to the referee(s)